geonet-mrn/node-red-typescript-essentials/README.md

 2. Add node-red-typescript-essentials as a dependency with `npm install geonet-mrn/node-red-typescript-essentials`

 3. Write the code for your new node(s).
-For a quick start, you can use the `node-red-typescript-boilerplate`, a command line tool which is included in this library.
+For a quick start, you can use the command line tool 'node-red-typescript-codegen', which we provide as a separate repository ( https://github.com/geonet-mrn/node-red-typescript-codegen ).

 4. Register your new nodes in the `package.json` file of your package.
 You do this by adding the following structure to  your `package.json`: